nardo7/dapperFLAudio/README.md

 [//]: # ">📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc..."

+#### SER

+1. You need to download CREMA-D from Kaggle, put it into the ./data folder.
+You just have to make sure that there is the following folder structure in the project root path: `./CREMA-D/AudioWAV`.
+2. Run `python orginize_datasets.py` script.
+This will partition randomly the dataset into the train and test path, which will be then used by the fl_ser dataset

 ## Training & Evaluation

 To train the model(s) in the paper, run this command: